Detransition, BabyWorld premiere 2026

 Schönholzer Heide, Berlin

 Which relationship can a garment and a body enter into?
-Today's everyday clothing often functions like an elastic tube to which the body gives a specific shape.
+Today's everyday clothing often functions as an elastic tube to which the body gives a specific shape.
 The garment adapts to the shape of the body.
 In our imagined utopia, queer bodies and garments should instead stand independently for themselves, coexist equally, and at points enter into a relationship of tension.
 Not allowing a clear allocation of gender or time, the costumes oscillate between sculpture and clothing, between futurism and historical references.
 In active contact with the body, reinforcing the wearer’s gestures.This overall ambiguity positions itself outside the binary system: The costumes create a space in which a queer utopia can be imagined without culturally defined boundaries of gender and sexuality.

 Concept, Direction: Josefina Valdovinos, Elias Dehnen